lisabardelli/Bank_tech_test/README.md

 I would like to print a statement of account which includes the balance of the bank account.

 ```

-# Approch
+# Process

+The program has been made with a test-driven approach.

-I have satisied all the User Stories with the class BankAccount
+I have satisfied all the user stories.
+Originally I built the program using one class (BankAccount) where all the functionalities were implemented.

+Then I extracted the transaction element in a different class to make everything more robust, testable and redable.

 # Bank_tech_test